atkinsroy/HPESimpliVity/README.md

 This PowerShell module utilises the HPE SimpliVity REST API to display information about a SimpliVity federation.

-The module contains the following exported cmdlets:
+The module contains 51 exported cmdlets, as follows:

 Backup | Policy | Datastore & cluster
 --- | --- | ---